Lessons That Will Teach You All About Stress

 “In some circumstances, you may not be able to eliminate or reduce stress,” adds Dr. Priyanka.
 “So you start focusing on methods to cope with it better.”

 Yoga, prayer, guided imagery, mindfulness meditation, and deep breathing have all been demonstrated to alleviate the symptoms of chronic stress.
 According to the study, these activities result in lower cortisol levels.

 Unfortunately, we cannot permanently eliminate the source of our stress.
-However, there are several coping behaviours and tactics that we can employ to help us lessen the unpleasant feelings and physiological impacts of stress.
+However, we can employ several coping behaviours and tactics to help us lessen the unpleasant feelings and physiological impacts of stress.

 Leaning on family and friends for support can help protect you from the detrimental impacts of prolonged stress.
 While some people may avoid social engagement during stressful times, data suggest that developing a trustworthy support system can enhance resilience to stressful stimuli.

 Simple Ways To Relieve Stress